 - How can condensation be managed?

-- Are Solatube Daylighting Systems maintenance-free?
+- Can Solatube Daylighting Systems tolerate very heavy rain?

 - Will a Solatube Daylighting System work in hot climates like Arizona?